egumasa/engagement-annotation-project/docs/5_supplementary_tags/1_Material_ref.md

 When the sentence included references as follows, typically used with `(op.cit.)`, mark the entire sequence as citation:
 - **Millington, T., & Sutherland Williams, M., (op.cit.), pp.2**

+### Examples

+- Instead, she gives us an insight into the uptake that guided her ultimate transfer: offering an expanded example of the metaphor for transfer that **Alexander et al. (2016)** define as literacy linking, for Zohra works toward expertise only by reshaping multiple literacies in a process of “adaptive remediation” **(p.
+35)**.

 [Back to Top](#1-reference-to-information-internal-or-external-to-the-writing){: .btn .btn-outline }

 ---